 Administrative feasibility considers the ease of coordinating with other offices, agencies, and third parties.
 Alternatives 2 through 4 would all require review by the current land owners/managers (BLM, Caltrans, USFWS) and other stakeholders (including the Tribes).
 Alternative 3 is anticipated to have the highest administrative feasibility, primarily because it minimizes the volume of soil removed from the Site.
 The Tribes have expressed a preference for minimizing the volume of soil removed due to the cultural and historical significance of the Site.
 Alternative 4 also minimizes the volume of soil removed from the Site, but disposal of water generated during soil washing in the TCS evaporation ponds must meet WDR Order No. R7-2018-0022.
 If it becomes necessary to amend the WDRs for the ponds to accept wastewater from the proposed removal action, a revised Report of Waste Discharge (ROWD) would be required.
+Alternative 4 also requires additional infrastructure for water management due to soil washing.

 Alternatives 2 through 4 would require staging of excavated material (for disposal) and stockpile management for soil screened during treatment operations.
+Alternatives 3 and 4 would require additional staging area for processing and operation due to mechanical separation, and due to soil washing of coarse material (Alternative 4 only).
 Selection of an appropriate staging area would require consultation and agreement with landowners and other project stakeholders.